 This is when the ball has bounced on your side of the net but is taken back over to your opponent’s side by some crazy spin, or by the wind.

-If this happens you are allowed to reach over onto your opponent’s side of the net and hit the ball back into the net, as long as you do not touch the net doing this.
+If this happens you are allowed to reach over onto your opponent’s side of the net and hit the ball into the correct court, as long as you do not touch the net doing this.

 Crossing the net